Keneni-Tech/pandas_project/README.md

 >
 > Contributing
 >
 > We welcome community contributions!
-Here's how you can help:
+Here's how you can help
 >
 > 1. Fork the repository
-> 2. Create a new branch:
+> 2. Create a new branch
 >
 > git checkout -b feature/your-feature-name
 >